 Lake Garda Cycle Path

-Rent a bike and follow the Mincio Cycle Path to Peschiera del Garda.
-This 43-km route is flat, scenic, and suitable for families.
+Rent a bike and follow the scenic Mincio Cycle Path to Peschiera del Garda.
+The 43-km route is mostly flat and suitable for all skill levels.
+Along the way, stop at the medieval town of Borghetto sul Mincio for river views and a plate of tortellini.

 Sabbioneta